twitter-research/twiser/README.rst

 Getting Started
 ***************

-Advanced variance reduction methods supporting the publication [1]_.
+The twiser python package implements a suite of functions for variance reduction in A/B tests using pre-experiment covariates supporting publication [1]_.
+These functions extend the idea of using pre-experiment data for variance reduction previously proposed in publication [2]_.

 Installation
 ============